 Bordering Kazakhstan, Tajikistan, Uzbekistan and China – Kyrgyzstan is a country rich in history and full of contrasts.
 It’s mountainous landscapes offer ever changing vistas and the people are incredibly warm and welcoming.
 Strong remnants of Central Asian nomadic culture and the more recent Soviet Era make for a fascinating mix of human and natural heritage to discover in this ancient and diverse country.

-NB This is an ‘off the beaten track’ ski trip to a less developed nation, so a flexible mindset and a sense of adventure are prerequisites to enjoy this type of holiday.
-Expect the unexpected and you’ll have a great time – but if you like everything to go like clockwork, then best to ski in Verbier and Zermatt!
+This is an ‘off the beaten track’ ski trip to a less developed nation, so a flexible mindset and a sense of adventure are prerequisites to enjoy this type of holiday.
+Expect the unexpected and you’ll have a great time!

 Special Kit Requirement – Wide Skis